What is Etching? – A Complete Etching Printing Process.

 Printing

 Place the etched-inked plate on a printing press along with dampened paper.
-The etching press machine applies great pressure against the plate, transferring the ink from the plate to the paper.
+The printing press machine applies great pressure against the plate, transferring the ink from the plate to the paper.

 You can repeat the etching printmaking process multiple times, with variations in inking and wiping, to create multiple editions of prints.
 Therefore, each print will have slight variations making each print unique and different from the rest as well.

-Etching printmaking is a versatile intaglio printmaking technique that allows for intricate details and a wide range of tonal values.
+The printmaking process is a versatile intaglio printmaking technique that allows for intricate etched details and a wide range of tonal values.
 Valued is its ability to create fine lines, rich textures, and unique, expressive effects.
 It’s a process that combines artistic skill with chemistry and can yield striking and detailed printed artwork.